AdobeDocs/advertising.en/help/dsp/campaign-management/placements/future/placement-manage-bid-multipliers-addl-procs.md

 1. Adjust the bid multipliers for eligible target manually or by uploading a CSV file with target values:

-   *  To manually adjust the bid multiplier values, move to each target-specific tab ([!UICONTROL Geo], [!UICONTROL Inventory], [!UICONTROL Sites], [!UICONTROL Audience], [!UICONTROL Brand Safety]<!--verify all-->) and edit the existing values for the placement targets.
+   *  To manually adjust the bid multiplier values, move to each target-specific tab ([!UICONTROL Geo], [!UICONTROL Inventory], [!UICONTROL Sites], [!UICONTROL Audience], and[!UICONTROL Brand Safety]) and edit the existing values for the placement targets.

      The same changes will be made to all of the selected placements.

    * To upload a CSV file with bid multiplier values that will overwrite the existing values:

+     >[!NOTE]
+     >
+     >If you leave a field empty, then all values for that target type are deleted.<!-- Verify and re-word if needed.
+I'm not sure if you'll be able to have multiple data rows (one per placement) or if there will be only one data row applicable for all. -->

      1. Click **[!UICONTROL CSV Edit]** in the upper right.